 Can you explain how Turquoise is made into blocks and what the benefits of doing this are?

 Most Turquoise rough is about the size of a fingernail, so the yield when cutting beads or cabochons is very low.
 Searching to improve the cutting yield and expand the potential of the Turquoise, I invented a process in the early '80s to increase the size of Turquoise for production.

-Due to the porous nature of most Turquoise rough, the precious Turquoise nuggets can be compressed together under extreme pressure and then impregnated with polymer gem acrylic resins which add structural integrity and keep the natural Turquoise colour stable forever.
-The process is known in the trade as 'stabilising'.
-Natural Turquoise is subject to colour change from body oils unless it is stabilised, which also protects the stone from natural elements.
-Compressed Turquoise also ensures uniformity in jewellery production.
-There are so many subtle colour variations in Turquoise, combining them develops a unified palette of colour, which enhances the beauty of Turquoise jewellery.
+Due to the porous nature of most Turquoise rough, the precious Turquoise nuggets can be compressed together under extreme pressure and then impregnated with polymer gem acrylic resins which add structural integrity and keep the natural Turquoise color stable forever.
+The process is known in the trade as 'stabilizing'.
+Natural Turquoise is subject to color change from body oils unless it is stabilized, which also protects the stone from natural elements.
+Compressed Turquoise also ensures uniformity in jewelry production.
+There are so many subtle color variations in Turquoise, combining them develops a unified palette of color, which enhances the beauty of Turquoise jewelry.

 To find out when Russell Twiford will be on air, you can sign up to our 'Featured TV Shows' emails by logging into the website and clicking here.

 Browse Gemporia's Turquoise selection here - your perfect piece is just a few clicks away.